yangeorget/nucs/DOCUMENTATION.md

 - `relation_propagator`

 ### Heuristics
-The class `VariableHeuristic` is parametrized by to functions allowing to select a variable then a value for this variable.

 #### Functions for selecting a variable
 - `first_not_instantiated_var_heuristic`: selects the first non instantiated variable
 - `last_not_instantiated_var_heuristic`: selects the last non instantiated variable